Learn how to brew your coffee using the popular french press…or Cafetiere

 Why should I grind to a coarse like texture?

 The reason you need your ground coffee to be a coarse texture is because this allows the coffee to sit in the French Press and brew.
 If you were to grind your coffee very fine, you’ll still get a good flavour, but it won’t be it’s best because the coffee needs to breathe in the water you’re letting it sit in.
+You can read our guide on how to grind for cafetiere if you get stuck.

 Just like tea, when you brew your coffee using a cafetiere, it becomes infused, rather having high pressure being injected through the coffee, like an espresso.
 Whilst the coffee sits in the cafetiere, it blooms and expands, which is why giving it a good stir for 10 seconds is a good idea, fully immersing your coffee in the water optimising its flavour.